 POWER.
 What does it really mean?

-I was recently listening to a talk by the Sakyong Jamgon Mipham Rinpoche on bravery, in which he challenged our view of what Power could be.
+I was recently listening to a talk on bravery, in which the view of what Power could be was challenged.

 These are empowering ideas – and ones which I’ve run with – but are they the only way to be Power-Full?
 Is Power JUST about Strength?
 Is Power the only way we can feel in control of our destiny, and are those things the only way to feel valid?
 I don’t think so.
 Besides, trying to be Powerful, in that sense of the word, sounds exhausting.
 What about warmth and kindness – can we be those things AND powerful?